Penn Medicine

 Ambulatory Nurse II

 Description Penn Medicine is dedicated to our tripartite mission of providing the highest level of care to patients, conducting innovative research, and educating future leaders in the field of medicine.
 Working for this leading academic medical center means collaboration with top clinical, technical and business professionals across all disciplines.
 Today at Penn Medicine, someone will make a breakthrough.
 Someone will heal a heart, deliver hopeful news, and give comfort and reassurance.
 Our employees shape our future each day.
 Are you living your life's work?
-Position: Ambulatory Nurse II Entity: Clinical Practices of University of Pennsylvania Department: Neurosurgery Location: Pennsylvania Hospital- 800 Spruce St Hours: Full-Time Job Summary: The Ambulatory Nurse II Colleague is an RN that practices as a full partner on the health care team and consistently demonstrates safe practice within the organizational professional practice model.
+Position: Ambulatory Nurse II Entity: Clinical Practices of University of Pennsylvania Department: Med Infectious Disease Location: Hospital of the University of Pennsylvania- 3400 Spruce St Hours: Full-Time Job Summary: The Ambulatory Nurse II Colleague is an RN that practices as a full partner on the health care team and consistently demonstrates safe practice within the organizational professional practice model.
 The Ambulatory Nurse II Colleague possesses the knowledge, skills and the attitude to effectively meet standards for competent professional nursing practice as specified in the Ambulatory Nurse II position description addendum.
 The Ambulatory Nurse II Colleague exhibits UPHS organizational behavioral competencies which reflect its mission and are embedded in the professional practice competency domains.
 The Ambulatory Nurse II Colleague independently provides patient care through the application of the nursing process and accepts accountability for the nursing care of assigned patients.
 Assigned patients may range in age from infancy to the elderly.
 The Ambulatory Nurse II Colleague demonstrates within the competency domains of Continuous Quality Improvement, Evidence Based Practice and Research, Leadership, Person and Family Centered Care, Professionalism, Safety, Technology/Informatics, and Teamwork (Definitions listed below).
 The Ambulatory Nurse II Colleague works closely with the interprofessional health care team to facilitate the coordination of care across the continuum.
 The nurse focuses on expanding the knowledge and skills necessary to provide individualized care based on physical, psychosocial, cultural, educational, safety, and age appropriate considerations of assigned patients.
 Accountabilities: • Evidence Based Practice and Research: The nurse evaluates and integrates best current evidence with clinical expertise and patient and family preferences and values for the delivery of optimal health care and system effectiveness. • Safety: The nurse minimizes risk of harm to patients, families, providers and self through system effectiveness and individual performance. • Professionalism: The nurse demonstrates a commitment to the nursing profession through lifelong learning, adherence to ANA’s Code of Ethics for Nurses, participation in a professional organization and advancing community outreach. • Person and Family Centered Care: The nurse recognizes the patient (or the patient’s designee) as the source of control and a full partner in providing compassionate and coordinated care based on respect for the patient’s preferences, values, and needs. • Leadership: The nurse effectively collaborates and applies innovative, systems thinking to engage in systematic, evidencebased problem solving and decision making to promote effective changes within a complex care delivery system supporting the vision of Penn Medicine. • Informatics/Technology: The nurse utilizes appropriate information and technology to communicate, manage knowledge, mitigate error, and support decision making across the continuum. • Teamwork: The nurse effectively engages in the process of cooperation, coordination, and collaboration in an effort to provide for safe, quality outcomes for patients within inter and intra-professional teams, including virtual teams. • Continuous Quality Improvement (CQI): The nurse utilizes data and QI methods to identify potential and actual problems and opportunities to provide care that is safe, timely, efficient, effective, and equitable. • Performs duties in accordance with Penn Medicine and entity values, policies, and procedures • Other duties as assigned to support the unit, department, entity, and health system organization Qualifications: Diploma or ASN from an accredited school of nursing And More than 15 months of relevant professional nursing experience. (required) BSN from an accredited school of nursing And More than 15 months relevant professional nursing experience. (preferred) Licenses, Registrations, and Certifications: RN with state licensure (required) BLS/ACLS/PALS per specialty (required) Certification in specialty (preferred) We believe that the best care for our patients starts with the best care for our employees.
 Our employee benefits programs help our employees get healthy and stay healthy.
 We offer a comprehensive compensation and benefits program that includes one of the finest prepaid tuition assistance programs in the region.
 Penn Medicine employees are actively engaged and committed to our mission.
 Together we will continue to make medical advances that help people live longer, healthier lives.
 Live Your Life's Work We are an Equal Opportunity employer.
 Candidates are considered for employment without regard to race, ethnicity, color, sex, sexual orientation, gender identity, religion, national origin, ancestry, age, disability, marital status, familial status, genetic information, domestic or sexual violence victim status, citizenship status, military status, status as a protected veteran or any other status protected by applicable law.

 Penn Medicine